-17.04.0430 Applicability of the Zoning Ordinance.
+17.04.040 Applicability of the Zoning Ordinance.

-This Zzoning Oerdinance applies to all land uses, structures, subdivisions, and development within the Town of Yountville.
+This Zoning Ordinance applies to all land uses, structures, subdivisions, and development within the Town of Yountville.

-17.04.0540 Minimum Requirements.
+17.04.050 Minimum Requirements.

-The provisions of this Zzoning Oerdinance shall be minimum requirements for the promotion of the public health, safety and general welfare.
-When this Zzoning Oerdinance provides for discretion on the part of a Town official or body, that discretion may be exercised to impose more stringent requirements than set forth in this Zzoning Oerdinance as may be necessary to promote orderly land use development and the purposes of this Zzoning Oerdinance and as allowed within state and federal law.
+The provisions of this Zoning Ordinance shall be minimum requirements for the promotion of the public health, safety, and general welfare.
+When this Zoning Ordinance provides for discretion on the part of a Town official or body, that discretion may be exercised to impose more stringent requirements than set forth in this Zoning Ordinance as may be necessary to promote orderly land use development and the purposes of this Zoning Ordinance and as allowed within state and federal law.

-17.04.0650 Effect of Zoning Ordinance Changes on Projects in Progress.
+17.04.060 Effect of Zoning Ordinance Changes on Projects in Progress.

-A land use permit application that has been accepted by the Planning Officer as complete prior to the effective date of a change to the Zzoning Oerdinance affecting that application shall be processed according to the requirements in effect when the application was accepted as complete.
+A land use permit application that has been accepted by the Planning Officer as complete prior to the effective date of a change to the Zoning Ordinance affecting that application shall be processed according to the requirements in effect when the application was accepted as complete.

-17.04.0760 Responsibility for Administration.
+17.04.070 Responsibility for Administration.

-This Zzoning Oerdinance shall be administered by the Town Council, the Zoning and Design Review Board, the Planning Officer and the Planning DepartmentPlanning and Building Department.
+This Zoning Ordinance shall be administered by the Town Council, the Zoning and Design Review Board, the Planning Officer, and the Planning & Building Department.

-17.04.0870 Administration of the Zoning Ordinance.
+17.04.080 Administration of the Zoning Ordinance.

 The Planning Officer shall, consistent with this title and in accordance with its objectives, issue and adopt rules, regulations and interpretations that are necessary to administer and enforce the provisions of this title.
 Such rules, regulations and interpretations shall be in writing and made part of the permanent public records of the Town.
-In addition, the Planning Officer and all other department officials and employees of the Town shall cooperate with one another to insure the proper administration of this title and rules, regulations and interpretations relative to this title.
-The Planning Officer shall furnish this information to the departments, officers, employees, the Zoning and Design Review Board, and the Town Council in order to achieve the purposes of this title. have the responsibility and authority to apply all provisions and requirements of this zoning ordinance.
-Appeals of interpretations of the Planning Officer may be filed as regulated by Chapter 17.224, Appeals.
+In addition, the Planning Officer and all other department officials and employees of the Town shall cooperate with one another to insure the proper administration of this title and rules, regulations, and interpretations relative to this title.
+The Planning Officer shall furnish this information to the departments, officers, employees, the Zoning and Design Review Board, and the Town Council in order to achieve the purposes of this title.

-17.04.0980 General Plan Consistency.
+17.04.090 General Plan Consistency.